 - Experiencing complications after surgery because a patient failed to disclose a previous medical condition

-Per the National Center for Biotechnology Information (NCBI), “A bad outcome does not mean that the standard of care was not met.”
+As the Western Journal of Emergency Medicine puts it, “A bad outcome does not mean that the standard of care was not met.”
 If a doctor could not have reasonably been aware of a risk and prevented it, they are unlikely to be liable.

 However, if another doctor in the same field using the same resources would have behaved differently, you may be able to hold your doctor responsible.
 Moreover, the error has to cause injury for you to receive damages.

-Proving negligence in medical malpractice in many states, such as New York, requires first filing a certificate of merit, per CVP §3012-A. This testifies that:
+Proving negligence in medical malpractice in many states, such as New York, requires first filing a certificate of merit, per NY CPLR § 3012-A. This testifies that:

 - Your attorney has reviewed your claim.